skuzzy447/Python-2d-shooter/README.md

  * Add inventory and drops

  ### Known Bugs

- * If the player gets near a wall and an enemy is pathfinding it will fail to pathfind
  * Enemies do not pathfind to exact player position.
 I need to learn more about pathfinding algorithms before it can be fixed